Joshalexjacobs/PygamePong/README.md

 # Soon to come:
 * Sound effects
-* Beginning game Countdown
+* Countdown at the beginning of the game/each round
-* Updating score
+* Functioning score
-* Increased ball movement after X bounces
+* Increased ball speed after X bounces
-* Multiplayer
+* Local Multiplayer